kaiwang960112/Self-Cure-Network/README.md

   Torch 1.2.0 or higher and torchvision 0.4.0 or higher are required.
 - Data Preparation

-  Download basic emotions dataset of [RAF-DB](http://www.whdeng.cn/RAF/model1.html#dataset), and guarantee it have a structure like following:
+  Download basic emotions dataset of [RAF-DB](http://www.whdeng.cn/RAF/model1.html#dataset), and make sure it have a structure like following:

 ```
 - datasets/raf-basic/